yitongknows/ECE444-F2020-Lab3/README.md

 # ECE444-Lab-Week4&5: Docker Intro

-To build a docker, first I added a `requirements.txt` file in my project so that I can install all the neccessary packages later inside of the container.
+To build a docker, first I added a `requirements.txt` file in my project so that I can install all the required packages in the container.

 Then, I included a `Dockerfile` including a list of commands for creating a docker image.